 Reference: Muhaddith al-‘Asr Muhammad Naasiruddeen al-Albaanee – Page 40

-Once a sister from Algeria called the Shaykh and said: “O Shaykh!
-I have news!”
+Once, a sister from Algeria called the Shaykh and said:

-The Shaykh said: “No. This is not confirmed, however, there is no harm in using this [term] sometimes.”
+[SHAYKH]: No, this is not confirmed.
+However, there is no harm in using this [term] sometimes.

 Then I called her, and said to her: ‘Come down.
 Come down with us.’

-So when she came down she asked me: ‘Who are you looking at?’
+So then she came down, and she asked me: ‘Who are you looking at?’

-We then walked together along the [same] path [the sister and I], and whilst we were walking we saw a Shaykh upon the [same] path, so we extended our greetings to him by saying: ‘as-Salaamu ‘alaykum.’
+We then walked together along that same path – the sister and me – and whilst we were walking we saw a Shaykh, a Shaykh upon that same path; we saw a Shaykh so we extended our greetings to him by saying: ‘as-Salaamu ‘alaykum.’

-So he replied to us: ‘Wa ‘alaykum as-Salaam wa Rahmatullaahe wa Barakaatuhu.’
+So he replied [to us]: ‘Wa ‘alaykum as-Salaam wa Rahmatullaahi wa Barakaatuhu.’